-Data I/O programming technology may be integrated with the PSV family to create highly-flexible systems that deliver outstanding performance with low total cost of ownership.
+Data I/O programming technology is integrated with the PSV family to create highly-flexible systems that deliver outstanding performance with low total cost of ownership.
 The LumenX programming engine is the fastest solution available for eMMC and UFS programming of large NAND FLASH.
 Increasing memory densities and the need for faster data interfaces are resulting in an expected transition to the use of UFS devices.
 LumenX is available on our PSV7000 and PSV5000 and as a standalone manual programmer.
 FlashCORETM, and our universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and in FlashPAKTM, our manual programming system.
-The SentriX security system adds security provisioning capability to our data programming system.
+The SentriX security system adds security deployment capability to our data programming system.
 SentriX allows customers of any size and demand-profile to securely add keys, certificates, and other security information to specialized regions of authentication integrated circuits ("ICs"), secure elements and secure microcontrollers.
 We provide device support and service on all of our products.
 Device support is a critical aspect of our business and consists of writing software algorithms for devices and developing socket adapters to hold and connect to the device for programming.
-Our security provisioning system, Sentrix, is currently offered on a pay per use basis.

 Our products have both an upfront solution sale and recurring revenue elements.
-Adapters are a consumable item and software and maintenance are typically recurring under annual subscription contracts.
+Adapters are a consumable item and software and maintenance are typically recurring under subscription contracts.
+Our SentriX system revenue typically comes from per part use fees, set-up or minimum quarterly fees, consumables, non-recurring engineering fees, service fees and the sale of equipment related to SentriX.

-Sales Percentage of Total Sales Breakdown by Type Sales Type 2017 2016 Drivers Equipment Sales 71% 66% Capacity, Process improvement, Technology Adapter Sales 22% 25% Capacity utilization, New customer products Software and Maintenance Sales 7% 9% Installed base, Added capabilities Total 100% 100%
+Sales Percentage of Total Sales Breakdown by Type Sales Type 2020 2019 Drivers Equipment Sales 56% 58% Capacity, Process improvement, Technology Adapter Sales 28% 26% Capacity utilization, New customer products Software and Maintenance Sales 16% 16% Installed base, Added capabilities Total 100% 100%